centre-for-virus-research/CVR-VBG-2023/docs/Phylogenetics.md

 **Data**

 The data set from the Iyer paper is quite large (available at /home4/VBG_data/Phylogenetics on Alpha) so will take some time to align.
-You can use the fasta file with fewer sequences (95) from the linked patients CH595 and CH455 that were presented in their figure 1.
-Pre-computed CLUSTALW, MAFFT and MUSCLE multiple sequence alignments are also available in the directory alignments if needed.
-Copy files to your own directory.
+You can use the fasta file with fewer sequences (95) from the linked patients CH595 and CH455 that were presented in their figure 1. **Copy files to your own directory.**

-**Once you’ve generated some trees answer the questions below:**
+Once you’ve generated some trees answer the questions below:

 **Question 1**.
 What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
 What two properties of the phylogenetic tree support this relationship?